 There are several reasons that might prevent organizations from investing in a good rewards program for their employees.
 In most cases, these reasons manifest themselves in the form of various misconceptions that organizations tend to have.

-Listed below are few of these most common misconceptions that prevent organizations from exploiting the benefits of a well-developed and properly implemented employee rewards and recognition program:
+Listed below are few of these most common misconceptions that prevent organizations from utilizing the benefits of a well-developed and properly implemented employee rewards and recognition program:

 1. Too Expensive